Feature Story | Coronary Total Occlusions and PCI: New Insights, New Data

 Overall for the CTO PCI field, it’s hoped that the SHINE-CTO trial will shed more light on the benefits of CTO PCI.
 Led by Brilakis and colleagues, the study is randomizing patients to CTO PCI or a sham procedure and the primary endpoint is the change in disease-specific health status.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Anticoagulation Management and ACS, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: ACC Publications, Cardiology Interventions, Acute Coronary Syndrome, Algorithms, American Heart Association, Angina Pectoris, Calcification, Physiologic, Calcinosis, Consensus, Coronary Artery Bypass, Coronary Artery Disease, Diabetes Mellitus, Fluoroscopy, Health Status, Hirudins, Incidence, Learning Curve, Magnetic Resonance Imaging, Prospective Studies, Quality of Life, Radiation Dosage, Registries, Research Personnel, Retrospective Studies, Risk Assessment, Myocardial Infarction, Stents, Stroke Volume, Tomography, Ventricular Function, Left